vuthuyduong/SNPanalysis/README.md

 # SNPanalysis
 The SNP pipeline is to generate a vcf file based on the raw data (fastq files) of the given samples.
+The script scripts/SNPpipeline.py requires an input as a json file (examples/SNP_data_B8441.json for example) containing all information about the genomes and the tools used for the analysis.
+For long sequencing reads, longshot (Edge et al. 2019)  is used while gatk (Van der Auwera & O'Connor 2020) is used for Illumina data.

 ## References
+Edge, P., Bansal, V. Longshot enables accurate variant calling in diploid genomes from single-molecule long read sequencing.
+Nat Commun 10, 4660 (2019).
+Van der Auwera GA & O'Connor BD.
+(2020).
+Genomics in the Cloud: Using Docker, GATK, and WDL in Terra (1st Edition).
+O'Reilly Media.